Red Rose

 • interventions that are timely, planned and effective

-In Year 7 students cover 4 units of work which teach the communicative functions of:
+In Year 7 students cover a series of lessons which teach the communicative functions of:

-In Year 8 students cover 5 units of work which revist the communicative functions taught in Year 7 and introduce the functions of:
+In Year 8 students cover a series of lessons which revisit the communicative functions taught in Year 7 and introduce the functions of:

 • Making plans for the future